DimosPlavos/CardGame/README.md

 # CardGame
-Card GAme using C++ by Dimosthenis PLavos.
+Card Game using C++ by Dimosthenis PLavos.